 Federated States of Micronesia Country Report

-There is no known terrorist activity in Micronesia.
+There is no known threat of terrorism in Micronesia.

-Micronesia enjoys the protection of the United States.
+Micronesia is protected by the United States.
 It faces no known threat from neighbouring states.

-Protests are rare and any demonstrations over the coming year are very unlikely to damage any property or significantly disrupt traffic or business.
+Protests are rare and any demonstrations over the coming year are highly unlikely to damage any property or significantly disrupt traffic or business.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.

 Hepatitis B: A vaccine is available for children at least two months old.